senx/warp10-ext-arrow/README.md

 ARROW->    // Decode an Arrow stream (BYTES).
 </pre>

-The function will try to infer the type of the result using the value of the metadata *WarpScriptType*, based on the conversion table above.
+The function will try to infer the type of the result using the value of the metadata *WarpScriptConversionMode*, based on the conversion table above.
-If the input has no value for the metadata *WarpScriptType*, it will use the default value PAIR.
+If the input has no *WarpScriptConversionMode*, it will use the default WarpScriptConversionMode PAIR.

 ### NOTE